MicrosoftDocs/SupportArticles-docs/support/sql/admin/error-0x80040e97-using-full-text-search.md

 ## More information

-When SQL Server indexes data types such as **varbinary, varbinary (max), image,** or **xml**, SQL Server sends data to the filter daemon process (*FDHOST.exe*).
+When SQL Server indexes data types such as **varbinary**, **varbinary (max)**, **image**, or **xml**, SQL Server sends data to the filter daemon process (*FDHOST.exe*).
 At any point during the indexing process, SQL Server will not wait for more than 60 seconds for the *FDHOST.exe* process to respond.

 For large XML documents, the XML Filter that is hosted by the *FDHOST.exe* process reads in all the data from SQL Server and stores the data in a temporary file.
 Then *FDHOST.exe* processes the XML content for filtering and word-breaking.
 If this process takes more than 60 seconds, SQL Server stops the batch and retries the operation by using a smaller batch size.
-If an XML document is large, and the FDHOST.exe process takes more than 60 seconds to filter and break the words, then you can experience error that's mentioned in the [Symptoms](#symptoms) section.
+If an XML document is large, and the *FDHOST.exe* process takes more than 60 seconds to filter and break the words, then you can experience error that's mentioned in the [Symptoms](#symptoms) section.

 > [!NOTE]
 > The issue can occur with any iFilter that writes data to a temporary file.